 “The OCS has over 420 Tcf of technically recoverable natural gas resources and 102 barrels of oil — enough natural gas to heat 100 million homes for 60 years, and enough oil to drive 85 million cars for 35 years.
 That is enough oil to replace current Persian Gulf imports for 59 years,” he said.

 “ANWR and its vast reserves [are] ready to be explored,” Engler said, adding that ANWR was a “necessary part” of the nation’s energy portfolio.

-The House earlier this month stripped expanded OCS development and ANWR from its $50 billion deficit-reduction package, dashing hopes that Congress will act on the two energy measures this year (see NGI, Nov.
-14).
+The House last week stripped expanded OCS development and ANWR from its $50 billion deficit-reduction package, dashing hopes that Congress will act on the two energy measures this year (see Daily GPI, Nov.
+11).